John Cobb (racing driver): Post-war speed record career and death

 "The Fastest Man Alive".
 This record remained in place until 1963, when it was surpassed by the American Craig Breedlove.

 After the 1947 achievement, Cobb turned his mind to becoming on water what he now was on land and went after the simultaneous World Water Speed Record.
 He commissioned from Vospers the jet-engine powered speedboat Crusader and selected the long water loch of Loch Ness in Scotland for the speed trial.
 On 29 September 1952 he was killed at the age of 52 whilst attempting to break the world Water Speed Record at Loch Ness whilst piloting Crusader at a speed in excess of 200 mi/h.
-During the run the boat hit an unexplained wake in the water and disintegrated about Cobb.
-The 1975 Sunn Classic Pictures documentary The Mysterious Monsters offered the theory that the wake was caused by the Loch Ness Monster, or Nessie as it is called, trying to get out of the way of Cobb's boat.
-His body, which had been thrown 50 yd beyond the wreckage, was recovered from the loch, and subsequently conveyed back to his home county of Surrey, where it was buried in the graveyard of Christ Church, Esher.
+During the run the boat lost stability and disintegrated about Cobb.
+After extensively studying footage of the crash, Reid Railton, the designer of the boat, concluded the crash was caused by an undamped oscillation which caused a loss of control authority.
+Cobb's body, which had been thrown 50 yd beyond the wreckage, was recovered from the loch, and subsequently conveyed back to his home county of Surrey, where it was buried in the graveyard of Christ Church, Esher.
 A memorial was subsequently erected on the Loch Ness shore to his memory by the townsfolk of Glenurquhart.

 In 2002 the remains of the jet engine speedboat Crusader were located on the bed of Loch Ness at a depth of 200 m and the site was designated as a scheduled monument in 2005.
 The wreck was filmed by a research team from National Geographic in 2019.

 Personal life

 John Cobb married Elizabeth Mitchell-Smith in 1947.
 Elizabeth died from Bright's Disease 14 months later.
 In 1950 he married Vera Victoria Henderson (1917–2007).

-Cobb resided at 'Grove House' in Esher, an 18th-century mansion, which was demolished in the late 20th century for building development.
+Cobb's parental home was 'The Grove' in Esher, an 18th-century mansion, which was demolished in the late 20th century for building development.
 A public green in Esher (located at 51.37933 -0.36472) was named 'Cobb Green' in tribute to his achievements.
-In 2013 an archaeological excavation of meadowland at Arran Way at Esher's Lower Green uncovered the foundations of Grove House.
+In 2013 an archaeological excavation of meadowland at Arran Way at Esher's Lower Green uncovered the foundations of The Grove.
 In 2017 a Blue plaque was unveiled by Richard Noble to Cobb's memory at the newly re-built Cranmere Primary School which partially occupies the site of the former Grove House estate.